exercism/python/exercises/practice/wordy/.approaches/introduction.md

         return calculate(equation)
 ```

-Like previous approaches that substitute methods from `operator` for `lambdas` or `list-comprehensions` for `loops` that append to a `list` -- `recursion` can be substituted for the `while-loop` that many solutions use to process a parsed word problem.
+Like previous approaches that substitute methods from `operator` for `lambdas` or list comprehensions for `loops` that append to a `list` -- `recursion` can be substituted for the `while-loop` that many solutions use to process a parsed word problem.
 Depending on who is reading the code, `recursion` may or may not be easier to reason about.
 It may also be more (_or less!_) performant than using a `while-loop` or `functools.reduce` (_see below_), depending on how the various cleaning and error-checking actions are performed.